 Have a craving for a different technical hobby?

-• There are many different directions that the amateur radio can take you in – here are just a few examples:
+Open to furthering your knowledge and technical understanding? - There are many different directions that the amateur radio can take you in – here are just a few examples:

 Using the 2 meter and 70cm bands you can talk to locals from your home, mobile, or portable.